buildit/calculator-assignment/README.md

 ## Assignment requirements
 You should provide a readme including your design decisions and instructions how to start the service.
+For Java-based projects, you can assume the evaluator has JDK installed.
+JDK 11 is preferred but latest JDK is allowed.
+Maven wrapper (`mvnw`) or Gradle wrapper (`gradlew`) are the allowed build systems for Java-based projects.
 The implementation should follow good practices.